This continuing educational conference is intended for practicing surgical and wound care health care professionals.

 This activity has been planned and implemented in accordance with the standards and requirements for approval of providers of continuing education in podiatric medicine through a joint provider agreement between the New York College of Podiatric Medicine and PRESENT e-Learning Systems.

 The New York College of Podiatric Medicine (NYCPM) is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
-The NYCPM has estimated this activity for a maximum of 18 continuing education contact hours.
+The NYCPM has approved this activity for a maximum of 20 continuing education contact hours.

 Professional Education Services Group (PESG) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.